rapid7/insightconnect-plugins/plugins/carbon_black_cloud/help.md

 #### Monitor Alerts

-This task is used to monitor alerts and observations from within your Carbon Black Cloud instance.
+This task is used to monitor alerts and observations from within your Carbon Black Cloud instance

 ##### Input